Erudika/para/README.md

 ## What is this?

 **Para** was designed as a simple and modular back-end framework for object persistence and retrieval.
-It enables your application to store its objects to a datastore (SQL or NoSQL based) and then it automatically indexes those objects and makes them searchable.
+It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.

-Para can be used in two ways - as the backbone of a single application or as a standalone server supporting multiple applications.
+Para can be used in two ways - as the backbone of your JVM-based application or as a standalone server supporting multiple applications and clients written in any programming language.

 ### Features